componentjs/remotes.js/docs/remote.md

 - `concurrency` <5> - maximum number of concurrent downloads per `.getFiles`

-Other options are passed to [cogent](https://github.com/cojs/cogent#var-response--yield-requesturl-options), so this is where you set your `auth`, `proxy`, etc. on a per-remote basis.
+Other options are passed to [cogent](https://github.com/cojs/cogent#var-response--yield-requesturl-options), so this is where you set your `auth`, `netrc`, `proxy`, etc. on a per-remote basis.

 To inherit fromt his Remote, use `Remote.extend(Child)`.